isomerpages/sndgo-corp/media-hub/press-releases/_posts/2023-05-31-post-Launch of the Artificial Intelligence Government Cloud Cluster.md

 image: ""
 ---
 ## Smart Nation and Digital Government Office Partners with Google Cloud to Launch Artificial Intelligence Government Cloud Cluster

-<div style="font-size:18px; font-weight: 400; line-height: 1.75; color: #808080; padding: 0px 0px 0px 0px; margin-left: 0;"><li>Government agencies in Singapore can now tap Google Cloud’s generative AI capabilities and partner ecosystem to accelerate the development of next-generation citizen-centric services</li><li>Google Cloud will also support GovTech’s whole-of-government AI skilling initiatives</li></div>

 **31 May 2023**

+* <i>Government agencies in Singapore can now tap Google Cloud’s generative AI capabilities and partner ecosystem to accelerate the development of next-generation citizen-centric services</i>

+* <i>Google Cloud will also support GovTech’s whole-of-government AI skilling initiatives</i>

 Today, at the Google Cloud Singapore Summit 2023, the [Smart Nation and Digital Government Office (SNDGO)](https://www.smartnation.gov.sg/about-smart-nation/sndgg/) and [Google Cloud](https://cloud.google.com/) announced the launch of the Artificial Intelligence Government Cloud Cluster (AGCC), a comprehensive platform designed to accelerate AI adoption in Singapore’s public sector, advance local research efforts in applied AI, and support the growth of the local AI startup ecosystem.

 SNDGO and Google Cloud have implemented the AGCC for use by Singapore’s government agencies and [research, innovation, and enterprise (RIE) ecosystem](https://www.nrf.gov.sg/rie-ecosystem/ecosystem/).
 The AGCC is hosted in a dedicated cloud computing environment in Singapore.
 Through the AGCC, agencies can take advantage of Google Cloud’s enterprise-grade AI technology stack and [extensive partner ecosystem](https://cloud.google.com/blog/products/ai-machine-learning/google-cloud-at-io-2023) of software-as-a-service companies, consultancies, and AI startups to build and deploy scalable and impactful AI applications quickly, securely, responsibly, and cost-effectively.